What does royalty free mean?

 Take note that license upgrade is only applicable by pack or track.
 There is no crossover upgrade either way.

-How: To upgrade license, go to your ‘Orders History’ and click ‘Upgrade’.
-The updated license will automatically be added to cart with the amount previously paid deducted.
+HOW: To upgrade license, go to your ‘Orders History’ and click ‘Upgrade’.

 (License upgrade is only available when you purchased with an account.
 You can also email us with your invoice number to apply for a discounted upgrade.)